 - Execution of documents: a document can be executed without a common seal once it is signed by a company officer electronically or in physical form.

 The online way of working and meeting is becoming the ‘new norm’ with these changes making the transition a lot easier and efficient.
 It will be interesting to see if any of these changes become more permanent and if they lead to updates to the Act in line with technology developments.
 It makes sense to be able to issue notices and information to creditors and other stakeholders about an insolvency administration via email – it was cheaper and vastly quicker.
 And taking time out of a busy day to travel to a creditors meeting may become a thing of the past as we learn more about the advantages of virtual meeting technologies.

 About the author

-Laura Jackson is one of our File Support Officers at HLB Mann Judd Insolvency WA.
-Laura assists the Principal and Director oversees the many insolvency appointments managed by the HLB Insolvency team.
+Laura Jackson is a Insolvency File Support Officer at HLB Mann Judd Insolvency WA.
+Laura assists the Principal and Director with the many Corporate and Personal insolvency appointments managed by the HLB Insolvency team.

-If you have any queries about insolvency matters, please feel free to contact Laura on 08 9215 7900
+If you have any queries about insolvency matters, please feel free to contact the team on 08 9215 7900.